PolygonHJ/xihe/hardware/Technial Sheet.md

 # Technical Sheet

 > [!warning]
-> Check PCBWay manufacturing.
+> - [ ] Check PCBWay manufacturing.
 Might be able to route VSTOR over the top of the board between the ground pad and pins.
+> - [ ] Add grounding vias.

 ## XIAO NRF54L15
 The schematic for the [XIAO NRF54L15](https://files.seeedstudio.com/wiki/XIAO_nRF54L15/Getting_Start/nRF54L15_Schematic.pdf) is available online.